Neighbourhood and Community Promise

 37 completed surveys

-This Draft neighbourhood and community promise explains how we look after the areas we’re responsible for.
+The Neighbourhood and Community Promise explains how we look after the areas we’re responsible for.
 We work together with residents, our tenants, partners, and other organisations to help make our neighbourhoods clean, green, safe, and great places to live.
 This also helps prevent anti-social behaviour, nuisance problems, and crime.
 By working with local people and groups, we aim to build healthier, fairer neighbourhoods with a better quality of life.

-The draft Promise has been developed by our Housing and Property Service with the help of feedback from tenants on our Estates and Communities Panel, the Big Community Conversation survey 2025, Tenant Satisfaction Measures survey 2024, the tenants’ annual event and the tenant drop-in events.
+An initial draft of our Promise was developed by our Housing and Property Service with the help of feedback from tenants on our Estates and Communities Panel, Landlord Panel, and Leaseholder Panel; and more widely from the Big Community Conversation survey 2025, Tenant Satisfaction Measures survey 2024, the tenants’ annual event and the tenant drop-in events of 2025.

 Everyone needs a place to call home — somewhere that feels safe and secure.